ibm-cloud-docs/cis/cis-cli-plugin.md

         - `configurations` : List of IP addresses or CIDR ranges to use for this rule.
              - This field can include any number of ip or ip_range configurations that can access the provided URLs.
              - `target` : The request property to target.
 Valid values are `ip` and `ip_range`.
              - `value` : IP addresses or CIDR.
-If target is `ip`, then value should be an IP addresses, otherwise CIDR.
+If the target is `ip`, then the value must be an IP addresses, otherwise CIDR.
     - Option fields are `paused`, `description`.
         - `paused` : Whether this rule is currently disabled.
         - `description` : Some useful information about this rule to help identify the purpose of it.